AdviceHeatingNewsMaintracts_ideal-boiler-flow-temperature

 What type of boiler do I need?

 You will need to have a condensing combi boiler.
 A combi boiler produces your heat and hot water so you will not have a hot water cylinder.
 If your boiler was fitted in the last 16 years, it will be a condensing combi boiler, so you can make this easy tweak to the boiler flow temperature.
+For professional boiler installations, be sure to reach out to our experienced team.

 How do I reduce the flow temperature?